 S 746.5 Junction with Highway 29 North which leads 11.7 miles north to Moberly Lake Provincial Park (camping, swimming) and 39.5 miles north to HUDSON’S HOPE (pop.
-970); food, gas, lodging, camping at Beattie’s RV Park with camping and suite rentals phone 250-783-5460 or email.
+970); food, gas, lodging.
+Camping at Beattie’s RV Park with full-service RV sites and suite rentals phone 250-783-5460 or email.
 Visitor Information.
-Major attraction at Hudson’s Hope is the nearby W.A.C.
+Major attractions in Hudson’s Hope include historic St. Peter’s Anglican United Church and the adjacent Hudson’s Hope Museum.
+Not to be missed are tours (May 19 to Sept.
+3, 2018) of the enormous W.A.C.
 Bennett Dam.

 S 749.2 Junction with Highway 29 South which leads 56.7 miles south to TUMBLER RIDGE (pop.
-3,500); food, gas, lodging.
+2,500); food, gas, lodging (Trend Mountain Hotel & Conference Centre).
 Visitor information.
 Attractions include Dinosaur Discovery Gallery and the Tumbler Ridge Global Geopark.
 Gravel road access to Kinuseo Falls (37 miles south from Tumbler Ridge).

 S 782 Groundbirch (unincorporated); store, liquor outlet, gas, diesel, propane.